-New development next to or opposite the Inner Harbour Port Area should ensure potential conflicts are mitigated through the layout, use and environmental credentials of new buildings.
-Developers should liaise with port operators to ensure that potential conflicting uses are addressed prior to any application for planning permission.
+New development next to, opposite, or in close proximity to the Inner Harbour Port Area should ensure potential conflicts are mitigated through the layout, use and environmental credentials of new buildings.
+Developers should liaise with businesses and port operators to ensure that potential conflicting uses are addressed prior to any application for planning permission.
+New development should not result in unreasonable restrictions being placed on the operations of the port or existing businesses within the Inner Port Harbour Area.